 A 30 Weave Up and Back course consists of 30 agility weave poles spaced 24 inches apart.

-It takes coordination, skill, and focus to weave quickly between 30 poles, make a perfect turn at the end, and then weave through the poles again – but that’s what it takes to complete the 30 Weave Up and Back.
+Dogs must weave through the 30 poles, make a perfect turn at the end and then weave through the poles again – without skipping one.

 It takes coordination, skill and focus to be successful in this Incredible Dog Challenge event.

 The weave pole is also an element of the dog Agility course.